 A Lead Adult Care Worker will make a positive difference to someone’s life when they are faced with physical, practical social, emotional or intellectual challenges.
 They will be expected to exercise judgement and take appropriate action to supporting individuals to maintain their independence, dignity and control.

 On completion of this 13-month Standard, apprentices will demonstrate a range of excellent skills such as providing leadership, guidance and direction at the frontline of care delivery.
 They will be instrumental in improving the health and wellbeing of those receiving care and support.
-The Apprenticeship Standards ‘knowledge, skills and behaviours’ are developed over the course of the programme via scheduled learning interventions with employer mentors and our Assessors.
+The apprenticeship standards ‘knowledge, skills and behaviours’ are developed over the course of the programme via scheduled learning interventions with employer mentors and UKG Lifeskills assessors.
 Learning activities and coaching sessions are aligned to support you to learn, practice and prepare for End-Point Assessment.

 What is covered?

 - The job you need to do, your main tasks and responsibilities

 - The importance of having the right values and behaviours and treating people with respect and dignity

 - The importance of communication and communicating clearly and responsibly

 - How to support individuals to remain safe from harm (Safeguarding)

 - How to promote health and wellbeing for the individuals you support and work colleagues